 From Covent Garden, cross Cambridge Circus and walk up Charing Cross Road before turning left on to Old Compton Street.
 Old Compton Street almost has the feeling of being its own little community within the centre of the city.

-A string of cafes and specialist stores gives the street a cosmopolitan feel.
+A string of cafes and specialist stores gives the street a cultured and cosmopolitan feel.
 If you’re peckish then Old Compton Brasserie or either of the two branches of Balans Soho make the perfect place for a spot of brunch.

 Several of Soho’s main streets run parallel to each other off Old Compton Street, all of which are lined with a multitude of cafes, bars, restaurants and nightclubs.